Misty Knight appeared in 1975 as one of the supporting characters of Iron Fist.

 Now that she was on disability, Misty went looking for a smaller apartment.
 Whilst visiting walk-ups in Greenwich Village, she met one Jean Grey.
 The two became fast friends over coffee.
 Since a large apartment they both loved was too expensive for either of them, they decided to share it.

 Ms. Grey came to trust Ms. Knight to such a degree that she explained that she was a superhuman mutant.
 Jean even confided in Misty about her adventures with the X-Men, including her apparent death and resurrection as the Phoenix.
-Perhaps most importantly, she was a much better cook than Misty.

 (Jean had started living in New York City part-time in 1966, when she enlisted at Metro College.
 As to Misty popping up as a X-Men supporting character, that was typical Chris Claremont writing.
 He frequently reinforced the character ties and continuity aspects between the Marvel books he was writing, strengthening the Marvel Universe.)

 Misty also received her bionic arm during that span.
-How isn’t explained during this era, but that she knows people at Stark International is a clue.
+How isn’t explained during this era.
+But that she knows people at Stark International is a clue.

 The baddest one-chick hit-squad that ever hit town !